SFGLab/MultiMM/README.md

 chr10	101190000	101200000	chr10	101470000	101480000	181
 chr10	101600000	101605000	chr10	101805000	101810000	152
 ```
+The file can include interactions from all chromosomes; MultiMM will automatically handle them.

+For single-cell data, users should prepare the file by setting the second and third columns identical (as well as the fifth and sixth columns) and set the strength value to 1.

 ### Compartments
-The file may contain interactions for all chromosomes, which MultiMM can automatically model.
-For single-cell data, users can provide a file with the second and third columns identical (the same for the fifth and sixth columns) and strength set to 1.

 For **(sub)compartment interactions**, the file should be in the format produced by the CALDER software: https://github.com/CSOgroup/CALDER2.
 Users do not need to run CALDER specifically, but the file format must match.
 The file should contain at least the first four columns with chromosome, regions, and the subcompartment label.
 Example: